Hydrogen Fuel Cell Buses - Europe's GREEN Contribution to Sustainable Transit

-These areas that CHIC initially rolled out in, were already accustomed to, and had some of the infrastructure in place for, hydrogen-based transport.
+These areas that CHIC initially rolled out in, were already accustomed to and had some of the infrastructure in place for, hydrogen-based transport.
 After the initial CHIC rollout (called "phase 0"), phase one expanded operations from Cologne, Hamburg, Berlin, and Whistler - to London, Oslo, Aargau, Bolzano, and Milan; with 26 additional hydrogen buses.

 CHIC was rolled out in a few phases:

-- Phase “0” consisted of regions with previous experience and knowledge with hydrogen based transport, which may be seen as leaders, teachers of CHIC- cities of Cologne, Hamburg and Berlin in Germany and Whistler, Canada.
+- Phase “0” consisted of regions with previous experience and knowledge with hydrogen based transport, which may be seen as leaders, teachers of CHIC- cities of Cologne, Hamburg, and Berlin in Germany and Whistler, Canada.

 - Phase 1 included regions with cities such as Aargau, Bolzano, Milan, London, and Oslo, all seen as natural targets in order to take the next step towards commercialization.
-There is at least 26 fuel cell buses operating in total spread across these regions.
+There are at least 26 fuel cell buses operating in total spread across these regions.

-Throughout each phase, project implementers gathered a plethora of data, using this to further fine tune the project’s future.
-Ultimately, CHIC’s success had significant positive implications for the environment: fuel-cell buses only emit water vapor, unlike their diesel counterparts, which pump carbon dioxide, nitrogen oxide, carbon monoxide and other greenhouse gases into the atmosphere.
+Throughout each phase, project implementers gathered a plethora of data, using this to further fine-tune the project’s future.
+Ultimately, CHIC’s success had significant positive implications for the environment: fuel-cell buses only emit water vapor, unlike their diesel counterparts, which pump carbon dioxide, nitrogen oxide, carbon monoxide, and other greenhouse gases into the atmosphere.

 From CUTE and HyFLEET to H2BusEurope

 CHIC was evidence that hydrogen fuel cell buses are a significant, vital part of the future of zero emissions, fossil fuel-free transportation.
 CHIC started in April, 2010, and completed successfully in December, 2016.
 However, much of the CHIC project, its hydrogen fuel cell buses and hydrogen fuel infrastructure, remains active; and the presence and investment in hydrogen fuel cell buses in Europe is expanding.

 "The European Union is pushing to electrify transport on the continent and launched a new programme for fuel cell buses.
-The H2BusEurope scheme includes 600 hydrogen buses and infrastructure and is worth 40 million euros.
+The H2BusEurope scheme includes 600 hydrogen buses and [H2] infrastructure...

 One third of the 600 fuel cell buses have been reserved to go to Denmark as the country expects the delivery of 200 hydrogen-powered buses by 2020.
 From there they will deploy the stations to the two other countries taking part in the H2BusEurope scheme, namely Great Britain and Latvia." - QUOTE FROM: : electrive.com/600-fuel-cell-buses-and-h2-infrastructure-for-europe